ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

 for example, operators that otherwise commute, don't) can eventually add up, leading to a different turbulent realization.
 Note that for a turbulent simulation this is to be expected.
-What we want is to recover the *statistical behaviour*, even though the exact realizations of the turbulent flow field may be different.
+What we want is to recover the *statistical behavior*, even though the exact realizations of the turbulent flow field may be different.

 Early in time, drift wave turbulence is developing the global and